JoJo Siwa

 In 2017, Siwa signed to Nickelodeon and acted in various television shows and films.
 With Nickelodeon, she released several children's songs and her own feature film, The J Team, in 2021.
 The music video to her song "Boomerang" has been viewed over 1 billion times on YouTube.
 In 2024, Siwa initiated her post-Nickelodeon career with the extended play Guilty Pleasure, led by the single "Karma".
-The following year, she was a contestant on the twenty-fourth series of the British reality television show Celebrity Big Brother and left the house in third place.
+The following year, she was a contestant on the 24th series of the British reality television show Celebrity Big Brother and left the house in third place.

 Early life

 Joelle Joanie Siwa was born in Omaha, Nebraska, on May 19, 2003, to Jessalynn Siwa (née Lombardi), a professional dance instructor from Iowa, and Tom Siwa, a chiropractor from Nebraska.
 Her father is of Polish descent.
-She has one sibling, an older brother named Jayden Siwa, who was previously also a vlogger; he now works as a real estate agent.
+She has one sibling, an older brother named Jayden Siwa, who was previously also a vlogger; as of 2024 he works as a real estate agent.